kerberos-io/documentation/content/hub/configuration/index.md

 You can create a new group, by navigating to the groups page and clicking the `(+ Add Group)` button at the left top.

 {{< figure src="hub-add-group.gif" alt="Structure your Kerberos Agents by using groups, another level of flexibility." caption="Structure your Kerberos Agents by using groups, another level of flexibility." class="stretch">}}

+## Cameras

+On the cameras page you will have an overview of all the cameras, Kerberos Agents, your (sub) account has access too.
+This means that if your account only has access to a couple of sites or groups, the cameras page will only show the Kerberos Agents that belong to the relating groups and sites.

+{{< figure src="hub-cameras.gif" alt="Structure your Kerberos Agents by using groups, another level of flexibility." caption="Structure your Kerberos Agents by using groups, another level of flexibility." class="stretch">}}

+By clicking on the `(+ Add Camera)` button, you will see a modal explaining you how to connect a Kerberos Agents to Kerberos Hub, and the different deployments which are available.

+### Assign a Kerberos Agent

+As explained in the modal, there are different possibilities to set up and run a Kerberos Agent.

+Nevertheless, how you deployed a Kerberos Agent, to connect the Kerberos Agent to Kerberos Hub, you will require the account credentials from your Kerberos Hub account to be shared with your Kerberos Agents.
+By sharing those credentials you are linking your Kerberos Agents to the relevant Kerberos Hub account.

+By navigating to the profile page, and selecting your plan you will find the required credentials for your Kerberos Agents.

+Please note that when you are using the Kerberos Hub Saas offering you will need both an access and secret key.
+If you are using Kerberos Hub self-hosted you will only need an access key.

+{{< figure src="hub-link-agent.gif" alt="Get your credentials to link your Kerberos Agents." caption="Get your credentials to link your Kerberos Agents." class="stretch">}}

+## Integrations

+You got your accounts setup, sites and groups created and last but not least some Kerberos Agents connected to your Kerberos Hub.

+Now it is time to configure some integrations using alerts and channels.
+The idea of integrations is that you can send messages to other third-party solutions on your own APIs, when an important/interesting event occurred.

+{{< figure src="hub-alerts.gif" alt="Get your credentials to link your Kerberos Agents." caption="Get your credentials to link your Kerberos Agents." class="stretch">}}

+## What's next

+Want to learn more how Kerberos Hub is working under the hood?
+Then [have a look at the Kerberos Hub pipeline page](/hub/pipeline) where we introduce the microservice architecture.